bbawj/note-vault/Notes/Consensus.md

 ![](https://i.imgur.com/9H1UwI5.png)

 ![](https://i.imgur.com/HVSEhzS.png)
+### Failure recovery
+1. Recover state from persistent storage
+2. Send a `PrepareReq` to all peers
+	- If elected as leader, synchronise through a `Prepare` phase
+	- `Prepare` phase from another leader will synchronise
 ### Reconfiguration
 Supporting a way to add/replace any process part of the replicated state machine.
 A configuration $c_i$ is defined by a set of process ids $\{p1, p2, p3\}$ and the new configuration can be any new set of processes e.g. $\{p1,p2,p4\}$